-If the assessment results indicate misunderstanding of any aspect of the study, site staff should review those aspects again until the participant fully understands them.
+Regardless of the method used to assess comprehension, if the assessment results indicate misunderstanding of any aspect of the study, site staff should review those aspects again until the participant fully understands them.
 Site staff should ensure 100% understanding of the IC prior to the participant providing written informed consent.
 If after all possible efforts are exhausted, the participant is not able to demonstrate adequate understanding of the study, do not ask them to sign the informed consent form or screen/enroll in the study.
 Similarly, if the participant has concerns about possible adverse impacts if they were to take part in the study, or indicates that they may have difficulty adhering to the study requirements, do not ask them to sign the informed consent form to screen/enroll in the study.